 The Pink Panther is a heroic, moral cartoon cat with pink fur and the manners of an English aristocrat.
 He only becomes flustered or angry at obtuse or offensive humans who try to disrupt ...
 See full summary »

 Bugs Bunny and all his cartoon friends are stage performers entertaining audiences with 7 features per show, all of which are classic theatrical cartoons from the 1940s, 1950s, and 1960s. ...
 See full summary »

-Cartoon series based on Jim Davis' popular comic strip.
-The star of the series was Garfield, a lazy feline whose only desires in life were lasanga, catnaps and kicking his hapless canine companion, Odie, off the table.
+The star of the series was Garfield, a lazy feline whose only desires in life were lasagna, catnaps and kicking his hapless canine companion, Odie, off the table.
 The show also starred Garfield's hopelessly-single owner, Jon Arbuckle.
 Each Garfield adventure featured Garfield's adventures and run-ins with the cast of semi-regulars (including Neurmal, an irksome kitty; Binky the Clown and the mice which inhabited Jon's house); most were satires on American life and pop culture.
 Each show also featured "U.S. Acres," another of Davis' strips; this strip was set in a barnyard and featured the adventures of such characters as Orson Pig, Wade Duck, Roy Rooster, Bo and Lanolin the sheep, Booker the chick and Sheldon, an unhatched egg.
 Written by

 Brian Rathjen <email@example.com>